Sheldon-Lloyd/Cyber.Beast/comic/makkusu/6/readme.md

 # Episode 6 Outline
 ## Act 1
+The Cyvolter has established a new network within the CNS called CyTek/CyNet although they don't have a hub they still distribute cyber.beast to it's members any one that is apart of the company is given a Cyber.Beast.
+They declare their self a citizens league The public may or might know at this point that is a Cyvolter organization.

+Eclipse and Makkusu are the first members.

+Airiona is now going by the name Eclipse to mask her identity

 Time has passed after mining cyber.beast Airiona and unranked Makkusu is ready for their first match against Jax and Minia

 Airiona tells Makkusu that Minia and Jax is probably the worst matchup they can get

+Makkusu: It's been a week/month since joining the Cyvolters.
+Well actually a lot has changed since.
+The Cyvolter created what everyone is calling a citizens league.
+So officially I'm a member of CyNet/CyTek(named after the tech I created).

 ## Act 2
+Spike Talks about the New "Citizens league"
 Makkusu notices that Minia and Jax seems to be fused with 2 complete different Cyber.Beast at the same time and tells Airiona I thought that wasn't possible.

 Airiona tells Makkusu that they are Xybrids that they have two tails so they can use two cyber.beast at a time.
 She explain in further detail how it works.